-Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe Development Center through the City newsletters, website, and social media two tim per year.
-Encourage local businesses to participate in the Request for Proposals (RFP) by adding a participation dedicated to small business and participation the City's RFP process.
-Create and add informational video about responding to RF Conduct 1 yearly presentation to the Chamber Commerce.
+Program 5.2 Affirmatively Furt Fair Housing Issues (in order of priority) Contributing Factors Goals Meaningful Actions Targets and Timeframe Development Center through the City's newsletters, website, and social media two times per year.
+Encourage local businesses to participate in the Request for Proposals (RFP) by adding a page dedicated to small business and participation in the City's RFP process.
+Create and add an informational video about responding to RFPs.
+Conduct 1 yearly presentation to the Chamber of Commerce.